 Make It Ahead & Entertaining Tips

 This dish is a great option for entertaining because several components can be prepared in advance without sacrificing flavour or texture.
 The cauliflower and chickpeas can be roasted earlier in the day and kept at room temperature, then gently rewarmed before blending and serving.
 The sauce itself can also be blended ahead and refrigerated for up to two days.
-When ready to serve, warm it slowly on the stove, loosening with a splash of pasta water as needed, then toss with freshly cooked linguine.
+When ready to serve, warm it slowly on the stove, loosening with a splash of water or oat milk as needed, then toss with freshly cooked linguine.

 🍷 Wine & Drink Pairing: